 My current research work is partially supported by the National Science Foundation (CCF-0424422, DGE-0903659, CNS-1116776, CNS-1223762); the Department of Homeland Security Science and Technology Directorate, Cyber Security Division (DHS S&T/CSD), the Government of Australia and SPAWAR Systems Center Pacific (through BAA-11.02, contract number N66001-13-C-0131); and as part of an NSA Science of Security Lablet at Carnegie Mellon.
 I am also one of the co-PIs in the Army Research Lab Cyber-Security Collaborative Research Alliance (in collaboration with Penn State, Indiana University, UC Riverside and UC Davis; formally Cooperative Agreement Number W911NF-13-2-0045).

-I am lucky to advise and work with some incredible people: six Ph.D. students, Nektarios Leontiadis (EPP), Timothy Vidas, Kyle Soska, Janós Szurdi (ECE), Luís Brandão (ECE/University of Lisbon) and Zachary Weinberg (ECE/Silicon Valley, co-advised with Collin Jackson); one Master's student, Qingping Hou (INI); and a post-doctoral scholar, Alain Forget (co-supervised with Alessandro Acquisti, Lorrie Cranor, and Rahul Telang).
+I am lucky to advise and work with some incredible people: six Ph.D. students, Nektarios Leontiadis (EPP), Timothy Vidas, Kyle Soska, Janós Szurdi (ECE), Luís Brandão (ECE/University of Lisbon) and Zachary Weinberg (ECE/Silicon Valley); and two post-doctoral scholars, Alain Forget (co-supervised with Alessandro Acquisti, Lorrie Cranor, and Rahul Telang) and Benjamin Johnson.

 Lorrie Faith Cranor,